Eclipse-SDV-Hackathon-Chapter-Three/ArBytesMoral/compute/vehicle_data_accessor/README.md

 ## Feature #2

 Transfer the Ambient Color to be set received via Uprotocol and Zenoh to the VSS Signal Vehicle.Cabin.Light.AmbientLight.Row1.DriverSide.Color.

+## Outlook

+Improve that the LLM can access the complete VSS data.